-Weatherization costs are established at an average expenditure of \$6,500 per unit; which includes cost for material, program support, and labor.
+Weatherization costs are established at an average statewide expenditure that will not exceed \$6,500 per unit; which includes cost for material, program support, and labor.

 IV.
 Types of Weatherization Work to be Performed

 The Weatherization Assistance Program is designed to reduce energy consumption of dwellings through the installation of energy conservation measures approved by DCED, based on their savings-to-investment ratio or cost-effectiveness.
 Additional measures are approved and selected as incidental repairs necessary for the safe and effective installation of the energy conservation measures, to correct an existing health or safety problem or to assure health and safety in conjunction with the installation of the energy conservation measures.